 The configuration constant dataParMinGranularity specifies the minimum number of iterations per task created.
 The number of tasks is decreased so that the number of iterations per task is never less than the specified value.

-For distributed domains and arrays that have these same configuration constants (e.g., Block and Cyclic distributions), these same module level configuration constants are used to specify their default behavior within each locale (see §33.1 and §33.2).
+For distributed domains and arrays that have these same configuration constants (e.g., Block and Cyclic distributions), these same module level configuration constants are used to specify their default behavior within each locale.